Cluedrew/little-scribe/scribbler/README.md

 of a type that the environment executes instead of printing.
 They have access to the enclosing scope for this, so they can add definitions.

-I am dropping binding of definitions to sentences, I've taken out some of it all ready.
-The binding would be great for efficiency but requires some over head that is just not need now.
-We will look up a sentence when we need it.

 ##### Parsing Patterns
 There are two parse modes:
 + **signature**, or pattern mode: Used to read in pattern and create new